Is 2 Hours Of Sleep Better Than None?

 It should generally take between 10 and 20 minutes to fall asleep at bedtime, however there are a variety of external factors that can influence how quickly you fall asleep.
 If you are stressed or worried about something, it may take you longer to fall asleep.

-If you sleep outside in a tent, there is no need to worry about falling asleep.
-Being close to mother nature and sleep outside is the best way to sleep better.
+If you sleep outside in a tent, there is no need to worry about falling asleep fast.
+Being close to mother nature and sleeping outside is the best way to sleep better.